What can I talk about? Who can I talk to?

 Summary of the current position

-This is a principle of longstanding.
+This has been the position for a long time.
 See Scott v Scott AC 417 and the comments of Lord Shaw of Dunfermline at p 483:

 The affairs are truly private affairs; the transactions are transactions truly intra familiam; and it has long been recognized that an appeal for the protection of the Court in the case of such persons does not involve the consequence of placing in the light of publicity their truly domestic affairs.

 Generally only people who are parties (directly involved) in the proceedings can come into court.
-Often courts will be sympathetic to requests that a friend or family member can sit in court to provide moral support, but this is not always permitted.
+Often courts will be sympathetic to requests that a friend or family member can sit in court to provide moral support, but not always.
 Journalists may be able to come into court but there are serious restrictions as to what they are allowed to report.

-16th January 2014, the President of the Family Division published Practice Guidance relating to transparency in the Family Courts.
+On 16th January 2014, the (then) President of the Family Division Sir James Munby, published Practice Guidance relating to transparency in the Family Courts.
 The purpose is to improve public understanding of the court process and confidence in the court system by increasing the number of judgments available for publication (even if they will often need to be published in appropriately anonymised form).

 Historical development of the current complicated position